 English is one of several chefs proud and excited to return to the event this year.
 “Nirvana is such a tremendous event on all levels: Beautiful setting, well-run, wonderful foodie crowd, a round of golf and most importantly—BeauMac,” English says.

 In fact, the experience for the chefs is one of the things MacMillan is most proud of.
 “They weren’t overloaded with work, they could come out and enjoy the event and not have to work like dogs to feed 3,000 people,” he says.

 Mora Italian / Scott Conant

 Just some of the top chefs attending this year include Aarón Sánchez, Scott Conant, Chuck Wiley, Justin Beckett, Christopher Gross, James Porter and many more.
-And it’s bound to be quite the party.
+You’re bound to find new restaurants in Phoenix that you’ll enjoy and want to try again and again!
+Plus, it’s bound to be quite the party.

 “Food is therapy,” MacMillan says.
 “As well as fun, as well as inspiration.”
 Well, we couldn’t agree more.